-Appendix C: Community Engagement
+Appendix B: Community Engagement

 Sonoma County Ag + Open Space is a community-created, taxpayer-funded agency that provides lasting protections for agricultural and natural lands in Sonoma County.
-As a public agency, we are committed to full transparency and community engagement to ensure the proper use of public funds and to maintain the public's trust and understanding of our work.
-With that in mind, we engaged the community in all aspects of the Vital Lands Initiative planning process to ensure that this plan reflects the community's vision.
-In total, over 150 meetings and workshops were held, and we received input from over 600 community members to inform the Vital Lands Initiative.
+As a public agency, Ag + Open Space is committed to full transparency and community engagement to ensure the proper use of public funds and to maintain the public's trust and understanding of its work.
+With that in mind, Ag + Open Space engaged the community in all aspects of the Vital Lands Initiative planning process to ensure that this plan reflects the community's vision.
+In total, over 150 meetings and workshops were held, and input was received from over 600 community members to inform the Vital Lands Initiative.

-Throughout the planning process, our staff engaged in robust outreach and engagement with the public, partners, tribes, key stakeholders, technical advisors, and our Board of Directors, Fiscal Oversight Commission, and Advisory Committee.
-We also identified the need to engage more deeply with Sonoma County Latino communities.
-We worked with Soluna Outreach Solutions to assist with outreach to our Spanish-speaking populations, including creating a Spanish-language web page and printed materials, providing simultaneous translation services at the public meetings, and conducting presentations to Latino groups throughout the county.
+Throughout the planning process, staff engaged in robust outreach and engagement with the public, partners, tribes, key stakeholders, technical advisors, and our Board of Directors, Fiscal Oversight Commission, and Advisory Committee.
+Ag + Open Space also identified the need to engage more deeply with Sonoma County Latino communities, and worked with Soluna Outreach Solutions to assist with outreach to our Spanish-speaking populations, including creating a Spanish-language web page and printed materials, providing simultaneous translation services at the public meetings, and conducting presentations to Latino groups throughout the county.